berryvansomeren/ververser/README.md

 These functions will be called by the ververser host at the right moments in the game loop.

 ### Why we bypass Python's internal import mechanics
-While you can use regular import statements in your scripts, their content will not be hot-reloaded.
 There are a few issues when trying to reload modules in Python.
 Python does not allow us to easily and completely unload modules, and uses an internal cache to prevent reloads of modules that have been loaded before.